BABIES AND BOOKS

 FUNCTIONAL LEARNING/WALDON WORKSHOPS

 I help to run an ongoing series of Workshops on Functional Learning and the Waldon Approach.
 These Workshops focus on the Early Learning-to-Learn Tools and their development and function.
 Workshops include:

 Edinburgh (2012) which also served as a double book launch for Every Child Can Learn (Stroh, K. et al, Sage, 2007) and Autism and Understanding (Solomon, W. et al, Sage, 2012) // Oxfordshire, England, October 2013 where the focus was on ‘SORTING in groups’.
 The main speaker was Alan Proctor who was Headteacher at High Wick Hosptical School in the 1980’s where functional learning was developed // The focus of the workshop in May 2014 will be ‘SEQUENCING’ where the speaker will be Richard Brooks who runs Education and Early Intervention in Oxfordshire and who was trained by Geoffrey Waldon.

-This April 2016 I will take part in a 2 Day Workshop in Berlin to introduce Waldon to a Autism clinic.
-Shortly after this colleagues and I will do a pre conference Workshop at the Young Child Conference and Expo in New York City.
+In 2016 I took part in a 2 Day Workshop in Berlin to introduce Waldon to a Autism clinic.and continue to this day to work with my colleagues from Berlin both in Berlin and Glasgow.
+In 2016 I took part in a pre-conference Workshop at the Young Child Conference and Expo in New York City.